nil1143/react-doc-appointment/README.md

 - I have tested that the project is responsive and works with different device sizes.
 Looks good and functions as usual.
 - I have tested all links, internal and external.
 They go to the correct destination and open in the correct way.
 - I have tested that all text and fonts are readable and easy to understand.
-- I have tested that the correct data is passed when the forms are submitted.
 - I have tested a navigation in the header to make sure it navigate you to correct sections.
-- I have tested that pricing Monthly/Yearly button counting values correctly.
-- I have tested that chosen subscription plan navigates you to Stripe Payment Gateway.
-- I have tested that you are able to make a test payment with message received.

 ## Deployment